hoytech/quadrable/README.md

 ## Introduction

 * *Authenticated*: The state of the database can be digested down to a 32-byte value, known as the "root".
-This represents the complete contents of the database, and any modifications to the database will result in a new one.
-Anyone who knows the root value of a database can perform remote queries to it and be confident that the responses are authentic.
+This represents a digest of the complete contents of the database, and any modifications to the database will result in a new one.
+Anyone who knows the root value of a database can perform remote queries on it and be confident that the responses are authentic.
 To accomplish this, the remote server provides a [proof](#proofs) along with each response, which is validated against the root.
 * *Multi-version*: Many different versions of the database can exist at the same time.
 Deriving one version from another doesn't require copying the database.
 Instead, all of the data that is common between the versions is shared.
 This [copy-on-write](#copy-on-write) behaviour allows very inexpensive database snapshots or checkpoints.

 Although not required to use the library, it may help to understand the core data-structure used by Quadrable: